 The two men came upon a farm and decided to seek shelter there for the night.
 The farmer ran out and greeted them warmly, had their feet washed and had a lamb killed to feed the honored prophet and his follower.
-The farmer gave the guests his own bed and slept in his barn with his wife .
+The farmer gave the guests his own bed.
+The farmer and his wife slept in his barn .

 The next night Elijah and his follower came to a palace and asked to see its powerful ruler for lodging for the night.
-The rich man, refused them entrance to his palace and told the guard to send them around back to the cook’s entrance to beg for food and find a place to stay.
+The rich man, was quite inhospitable and refused them entrance to his palace.
+He ordered the guard to send the road weary, dusty travelers around to the cook’s entrance to beg for food and a place to stay.

 The next morning to Josiah’s shock, Elijah, entreated the guard to permit him to thank the rich man in person.
 This time he was allowed entrance before the ruler in his great throne room.
 Elijah thanked the man of power and offered a reward for his “kindness.”

 “Sir, as thanks for your hospitality last night, I wish to pay the men of your village to repair a large hole in the wall of your barn.”
 The ruler, though slightly confused by the offer, gave his consent.
 The workers were hired and paid and the wall was repaired.